indrarahul/Escape-Python-Shell/README.md

 # What this project does ?

-  - There are 4 restricted python shells I have created, with restricting ['exec', 'import' & 'compile'], ['exec','eval','compile'], ['exec','import' , 'eval'] & ['exec','compile','import','eval'].
+  - There are 4 restricted python shells I have created, with restricting ['import','eval','compile'], ['import','exec','compile'], ['import','exec','eval'] & ['import','exec','eval','compile'].